John Francis Lovering

-John Francis Lovering (27 March 1930 – 4 January 2023) was an Australian geologist.
+Chevalier John Francis Lovering (27 March 1930 – 4 January 2023) was an Australian geologist.
 He was Professor of Geology at the University of Melbourne from 1969 to 1987 and Vice-Chancellor of Flinders University from 1987 to 1995.

 Background

 Lovering attended the selective state Canterbury Boys' High School in south-west Sydney.
 He reported his family could not afford to send him to university and he received support from a 'cadetship' in mineralogy and petrology awarded by the Australian Museum.
 He held a BSc (Hons) and MSc in geology from the University of Sydney (1951, 1953), and a PhD from the Division of Geological Sciences, California Institute of Technology (1960).
 He took a second MSc in 1971 while at the University of Melbourne.

 Lovering worked at the Australian Museum in Sydney while studying, from 1951 to 1955.
 His first major post was Research Fellow and then Senior Fellow in Geophysics and Geochemistry at the recently founded department at the Australian National University from 1960 to 1969.
 He became Professor of Geology, with a specialization in petrology, at the University of Melbourne in 1969, when aged only 39.
 As Head of the School of Earth Sciences he expanded teaching and research.
 He served as Dean of the Faculty of Science from 1983 to 1985 and was Deputy Vice-Chancellor (Research) from 1985 to 1987.
 He was also elected President of the Royal Society of Victoria for the term 1977-78.

 Lovering retired from the University of Melbourne in 1987 at age 57, to move to Adelaide as Vice Chancellor of Flinders University.
 He had to oversee the university's response to the Dawkins reforms, which saw amalgamations with colleges and institutes, and student fees re-introduced in Australia.
 He also expanded the university's faculty structure.

 At the end of his term in 1995 he returned to live and work in Melbourne, and became Professorial Fellow of Earth Sciences at the University of Melbourne (from 1999), performing several roles for the university and further afield (e.g. Chairman of the Environment Conservation Council, 1998; President of the Murray Darling Basin Commission).
 His final role was chair of the academic committee of the university's Office for Environmental Programs (until 2015), which established a student scholarship in his name.

 Lovering was married to Kerry Lovering OAM, had three children, and lived in the Melbourne suburb of Kew and Port Melbourne.
 He died on 4 January 2023, at the age of 92.